microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

 - Create a Linux Data Science Virtual Machine in Azure
 - Connect to the DSVM via remote desktop
-- Train a TensorFlow model to recognize images containing hot dogs
+- Train a TensorFlow model to classify images as one containing hot dogs and ones NOT containing hot dogs
 - Use the model in a Python app

 <a name="Prerequisites"></a>